turingschool/data-analytics-curriculum/readme.md

 ### Index.md instead of Readme.md

 The system we're using to translate from Github to [data.turing.io](https://data.turing.io) uses index files instead of readme files.
-Where you would have created a file called `readme.md`, just use `index.md` instead.
+Where you would have created a file called `readme.md`, use `index.md` instead.

 ### Links and Paths

 When linking to a markdown file, drop the `.md` in your link.
 Instead of linking to `learning_to_pair.md`, just use `learning_to_pair`.
 Other files, such as PDFs and PNGs, keep the original extension.

-#### Absolute vs Relative paths

 Since you're editing on Github, and viewing at [data.turing.io](https://data.turing.io), use *relative* links instead of *absolute* links.
 You can learn more about their differences [here](http://www.boogiejack.com/server_paths.html).